Bless the Harts

 Bless the Harts is an American animated sitcom created by Emily Spivey for Fox's Animation Domination programming block.
 Premiering on September 29, 2019, the series was executive produced by Spivey, Andy Bobrow, Phil Lord, Christopher Miller, Kristen Wiig, and Seth Cohen.
 The series is a joint production between Fox Entertainment and 20th Television.
 The animation production was handled by Titmouse, Inc., with overseas animation services by Yearim and Digital eMation in Seoul, South Korea.
 The show's title is based on the Southern phrase "bless your heart".
 Spivey and Bobrow served as co-showrunners for the series.

-In April 2021, Fox cancelled the series after two seasons, with the final episode airing on June 20, 2021.
+Despite receiving positive reviews from critics, Bless the Harts suffered from low ratings which prompted Fox in April 2021 to announce the permanent cancellation of the series after only two seasons, with the final episode airing on June 20, 2021.

 Premise

 Bless the Harts follows a working-class family living in North Carolina.
 The main protagonist, waitress Jenny Hart, struggles to make ends meet, and lives with her artistically talented daughter Violet Hart and mother Betty Hart.
-Her boyfriend Wayne has dated Jenny since her daughter Violet was a toddler, and acts as a father figure in Violet’s life.
+Her boyfriend Wayne has dated Jenny since her daughter Violet was a toddler, and acts as a father figure in Violet's life.
 Jenny works at “The Last Supper”, a religious themed restaurant, with her best friend since high school, Brenda.
 The show's creator Emily Spivey has stated that it is based on her life growing up in High Point, North Carolina and is set in the state's Triad region.
 The name of the show's fictional town, Greenpoint, is a portmanteau of Greensboro and High Point; a map in the episode "The Last Supper" shows Greenpoint in northeast Forsyth County in the region.

 Bless the Harts loosely shares a universe with the Fox series King of the Hill.
 Spivey cites King of the Hill as her major influence for creating Bless the Harts.
 The fictional superstore Mega Lo Mart, first introduced in King of the Hill, makes several appearances in Bless the Harts.